bhamrick/precision_system/README.md

 ## After 1♦️\*

-* 1♥️ 4+♥️s, one round forcing
+* 1♥️ 4+♥️s, one round forcing.
+With 4/4 spades and hearts and less than game forcing values, responder typically starts with 1♥️.
-    * 1♠️ 4♠️s, unbalanced
+    * 1♠️ 4♠️s, possibly balanced
+        * 2-way checkback is on
+        * 2♠️ General invite with 4♠️s
+        * Bids above 2♠️ are game tries with a spade fit, with the same meaning as if the bidding started 1♦️-1♠️-2♠️.
-    * 1NT 11-13 balanced, may contain 4♠️s
+    * 1NT 11-13 balanced, denies 4♠️s
     * 2♣️ 5/4+ in the minors, unbalanced.
 Either minor may be longer.
     * 2♦️ 6+♦️s without significant extra strength.
     * 2♥️ 4♥️s any strength
 * 1♠️ 4+♠️s, one round forcing.
-With equal length spades and hearts and less than game forcing values, responder starts with 1♠️.
     * 1NT 11-13 balanced
     * 2♣️ 5/4+ in the minors, unbalanced.
 Either minor may be longer.
     * 2♦️ 6+♦️s without significant extra strength.
-    * 2♥️ 4♥️s unbalanced
+    * 2♥️!
+Exactly 3=4=5=1, any strength
+        * 2NT!
+Artificial invitational+ asking bid
+            * 3♣️!
+Any minimum
+            * 3♦️!, 3♥️!, 3♠️!, 3NT!
+Maximum with ace or king in suit bid (or clubs
+              if NT) and none of the cheaper ones.
     * 2♠️ 4♠️s any strength
 * 1NT Nonforcing
 * 2♣️!
-Artificial game forcing.
-May have 4 card majors.
+Semi-natural game forcing.
+Generally no 5 card majors, but may have 4 card majors.
+Often has clubs, but not necessarily.
 Opener bids 4 card suits up the line.
-  * If a player later bids a new suit at 3 level where they previously denied 4 cards, it asks for a 3NT bid if the other player has a stopper in that suit.
-* 2♦️ Constructive raise
+* 2♦️!
+Forcing raise (11+ points, 5+♦️s, similar to inverted minors, but should
+  have a fifth diamond)
 * 2♥️!
 Weak jump-shift: Less than constructive values and long hearts
 * 2♠️!
 Weak jump-shift: Less than constructive values and long spades
+* 2NT Balanced, invitational to game
 * 3♣️!
 Weak jump-shift: Less than constructive values and long clubs
 * 3♦️!
 Preemptive raise
 * If responder is a passed hand, all responses are nonforcing.